Simulating neutrino echoes induced by secret neutrino interactions: Method

 In the astrophysical context, time delay due to small-angle scattering was studied e.g., for X-ray scattering \cite{Williamson:1972,Hatchett:1978}, and some techniques are applicable to the current problem of neutrino scattering by using the appropriate differential cross section.
 The geometrical setup that is used in our simulations will follow that of Ref.~\cite{Williamson:1972}.
 In Cartesian coordinates, the source is located at the origin, while the observer is at $(0,0,D)$, as shown in figure \ref{GeometricalSetup}.
 Neutrinos are emitted individually from the source and are tracked until they reach the observer.
 For a given neutrino path between source and observer, we can make appropriate rotations so that the initial neutrino is always emitted in the $+x_3$ direction, while the final location is some point on the surface of a sphere of radius $D$ with the source as its center.

-Let $\hat{\mathbf{p}}$ be the three-dimensional momentum unit vector of the neutrino and $\alpha$ be the angle that its projection with the $x_1x_3$ plane makes with the $x_3$-axis.
+Let $\hat{\mathbf{p}}$ be the three-dimensional momentum unit vector of the neutrino and $\alpha$ be the angle that its projection on the $x_1x_3$ plane makes with the $x_3$-axis.
 Likewise, we define $\beta$ as the angle between the $x_3$-axis and the projection of $\hat{\mathbf{p}}$ on the $x_2x_3$ plane.
-Neglecting terms of third order and higher in $\alpha$ and $\beta$, the time delay $t$ of a scattered neutrino compared to an unscattered one is
+Under the assumption of small-angle scattering, $\alpha,\beta\ll 1$, which applies to our case, we neglect terms of third order and higher in $\alpha$ and $\beta$, such that the time delay $t$ of a scattered neutrino compared to an unscattered one is \cite{Williamson:1972}

-Equation~\eqref{TimeDelayIntegral} is evaluated numerically in the MC simulation by storing the cumulative values of each of the four integrals.
-The values $\alpha$ and $\beta$ are calculated after each scattering and $dx_3$ is the distance traveled by the particle between interactions.
-Contributions to the integrals will accumulate until the neutrino reaches the sphere of radius $D$.
-Each neutrino in the MC simulation will store the current value of each integral throughout propagation.
+The $x_3$ dependence in $\alpha$ and $\beta$ represents the changes in these angles whenever a scattering takes place, thus being applicable for an arbitrary number of scatterings.
+Equation~\eqref{TimeDelayIntegral} is evaluated in the MC simulation by splitting into a discrete sum, where the steps $dx_3$ correspond to the distance traveled between scatterings.
+When a scattering takes place, a scattering angle $\theta$ is chosen based on equation ~\eqref{AngularDistribution}, which changes the neutrino's momentum $\mathbf{\hat{p}}$ and hence the values $\alpha$ and $\beta$.
+Neutrino propagation stops upon reaching the sphere of radius $D$.

 To determine distances, we choose the cosmological density parameter $\Omega_\Lambda=0.7$, the matter density parameter $\Omega_M=0.3$ and the Hubble constant $H_0=67$ km s$^{-1}$ Mpc$^{-1}$.
 With these values, a source at redshift $z$ corresponds to a light-travel distance